Ynote/experiment-apollo-2.0/README.md

-# Try Apollo client 2.0
+# Experiment Apollo 2.0

 > Experiment from 2017

-This is a small project that intends to test Apollo client 2.0.
+This is a small project that intends to test [Apollo client 2.0](https://www.apollographql.com/).

+## Steps

+### Create the app

+- Setup Apollo Client.
+- Simple call on Github GraphQL endpoint.
+- Display a list with fetched data.

+### New step (not done):

+- Create a wrapping component to handle list display depending on data loading.
+- Update files architecture into queries and components.

+### Step n (not done):

+**Read**:
+- Store lists queries variables into configuration file.
+- Generate lists components from configuration file.
+- Display same resource into different components.
+- Add style on list components.

+**Write**:
+- Add form to add queries variables into configuration file.
+- Add simple mutation (add label? update title?)

 ## Requirements